 Modifying a weapon to accept a suppressor requires a Craft (mechanical) check (DC 15).
 Once a weapon has been modified in this manner, a suppressor can be attached or removed as a move action.

-Suppressors cannot be used on revolvers or shotguns.
+Suppressors cannot be used on revolvers, shotguns, machine guns, or artillery weapons.
 A suppressor purchased for one weapon can be used for any other weapon that fires the same caliber of ammunition.